Who We Are and What We Care About

 AOCC represents Counties in western Oregon that host 2.1 million acres of timberlands once privately owned as part of a grant in exchange for construction of a railroad in the late 1800s, but that were returned to federal ownership in 1916.
 The “O&C” part of our name is a reference to the “Oregon & California Railroad lands” that are, despite the name, located exclusively in 18 Counties in western Oregon.

 The AOCC was formed in 1925 as an advocate for the Oregon communities with strong local interest in how the O&C lands are managed.
 Advocacy by the AOCC resulted in legislation in 1926 and again in 1937 with passage of the O&C Act that is still the governing law guiding management of the O&C lands today.
-The AOCC has been active in all legislation and all administrative actions regarding the management of these lands for the last 90 years—a testament to the importance of these lands to the health and well being of our communities.
+The AOCC has been active in all legislation and all administrative actions regarding the management of these lands for over 95 years—a testament to the importance of these lands to the health and well being of our communities.